jauntywunderkind/pd-omnitool/README.md

 Candidate parts: [NXP CBTL08GP053 Type-C Crossbar](https://www.nxp.com/products/analog/interfaces/usb-interfaces/usb-type-c-true-plugn-play/high-speed-signal-switches/usb-type-c-high-performance-crossbar-switch-ic:CBTL08GP053EV)

+# Licenses

+All software is & will remain available under a MIT license,
+All hardware is & will remain available under a CERN Open Hardware License.

+If an FPGA is used, the Yosys suite will be used & is licensed ISC.
+If a microcontroller is used, Zephyr OS will be used & is licensed Apache License 2.0.

+No further 3rd party licenses are expected to used.

 # Appendix - Writing Guide

 This section includes reference material used to aid in the preparation of this design.